wavim/assignee/report/report.typ

 This report details Assignee, a full-stack web application developed for the ICT SBA task of implementing an assignment management system.

-Items marked with #sym.dagger denote features unimplemented in initial versions, primarily due to lower priority.
+Items marked with #sym.dagger denote features unimplemented in initial phases, primarily due to lower priority.
 Accompanying dagger symbols in subsequent paragraphs provide relevant details where applicable.

 Within this chapter, we: